spring-attic/spring-init/README.md

-Demo of an APT plugin that converts `@Configuration` to functional bean registrations, which are known to be faster and also more amenable to AOT compilation (native image building).
+This project implements an APT plugin that converts `@Configuration` to functional bean registrations, which are known to be faster and also more amenable to AOT compilation (native image building).

 Takes this: